alexeibex/alexeibex.github.io/ContractsChapters/Agreements&Promises.md

 ### Limits on the Scope of Traditional Offer-Acceptance Analysis Summary
+- Traditional Contract Law v.
+Practical Contract Law and What Actually Happens
+  - No Sequence of Offer and Acceptance but instead Sequence of Successive Drafts with a "formal" closing
 #### Manifestation of Assent Without Identifiable Sequence in Offer and Acceptance
 - No doubt in American Law that a contract can be formed without an identifiable sequence of offer and acceptance
 - Manifestation of Assent exchanged simultaneously